microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/atptypes.png)

 Just like you can configure who receives the VA scans, you can configure who receives the ATP alerts.
-Review the options and add your email address if you want to be alerted (recommended for future lab).
+Review the options and **add your email address** so you can view the alerts in a future lab.

 ![](../graphics/atpsettings.png)